INT322 - Internet II - Web Programming On Unix

 Internet II - Web Programming On Unix

 E-commerce remains one of the fastest-growing aspects of business in recent years, and there is a great demand for people who can plan and implement complete, database-driven web applications that run in a variety of different environments.
 Focusing on technologies popular on the Linux/Unix platform, this subject will provide the student with the skills and knowledge required to create and maintain commercial-quality web sites suitable for database-driven business transactions.
-The student will learn to build dynamic web applications using popular web programming languages (Perl), while leveraging the power of a SQL database.
-XML will be covered as it applies to server-side web development.
-Installation and configuration of the Apache web server will be included, as will coverage of Unix-specific Internet-related security issues.
+The student will learn to build dynamic web applications using popular web programming languages, while leveraging the power of a SQL database.
+Coverage will include application and web site security.

 1 Credit for CPD/CPA Diploma Students.